Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties: Versions of Allard's Regularity Theorem

-\begin{proof}[Proof of Theorem~\ref{more-extended-allard-theorem}] Exactly as in the proof of Theorem~\ref{extended-allard-theorem}, the areas of the $M_i$ must be uniformly bounded on compact sets, so by passing to a subsequence, we can assume that the $M_i$'s converge to a limit varifold $V$.
-Recall that the density of $V$ at $x$ is
+for every compact $K\subset \Omega$.
+Hence, exactly as in the proof of Theorem~\ref{extended-allard-theorem}, the areas of the $M_i$ must be uniformly bounded on compact sets.
+Thus by passing to a subsequence, we can assume that the $M_i$'s converge to a limit varifold $V$.
+Also,